Anup8777/AutonomousReferee/README.md

 <!-- Implementation -->
 ## Implementation and Validation

-The developed code in MATLAB for the Task 1 and Task 2 can be found in the following folder in the GitHub repository: AutonomousReferee/[src](https://github.com/Anup8777/AutonomousReferee/tree/main/src "src")
+The developed code in MATLAB for the Task 1 and Task 2 can be found in the following folder in GitHub repository: AutonomousReferee/[src](https://github.com/Anup8777/AutonomousReferee/tree/main/src "src")

-The MATLAB codes need \*.mat file as an input which contains the recorded data of a soccer robot match.
-We have planned different soccer matches and scenarios and saved all the data in \*.mat files.
-The data of these matches or scenarios can be accessesed in the following folder in the GitHub repository: AutonomousReferee/[data](https://github.com/Anup8777/AutonomousReferee/tree/main/data "data")

-For example, the developed codes can be used to detect the violation in the follwoing two scenarios.
+2021 MSD AutoRef can be used to detect the violation in the following two scenarios.

 ### Task1: Ball Out of Play
 Determine if the ball is in or out of pitch (BOOP).